Saint Louis County, Missouri

 RIVER ROADS CENTER (MALL) (1962) {6 miles south, in City of Jennings} had been razed in 2006-2007.
 With one of its competitors out of the picture, JAMESTOWN MALL still faced SAINT LOUIS MILLS (2003) {8.8 miles southwest, in City of Hazelwood}.

-JAMESTOWN MALL was in a downward spiral by this time.
+JAMESTOWN MALL was in a downward spiral by the early 2000s.
 The New York City-based Carlyle Development Group acquired the property in June 2003.
 A 120 million "mixed-use commerce center" redevelopment was announced in mid-2008.
-The Stix / Dillard's, which had been vacated in June 2006, was to be converted to office spaces and the bulk of the mall demolished and replaced by a new urbanism-style town center, tentatively known as LINDBERGH PLACE.
+The Stix-Dillard's, which had been vacated in June 2006, was to be converted to office spaces and the bulk of the mall demolished and replaced by a new urbanism-style town center, tentatively known as LINDBERGH PLACE.

 Officials of St. Louis County unveiled their redevelopment plan for the JAMESTOWN MALL site in May 2016.
 A mixed-use venue was envisaged, which would include shoppes, restaurants and town homes.
 In order for this plan to work, all of the mall site needed to be brought under a single owner.
 This was accomplished in October 2017, under the auspices of the St. Louis County Port Authority.
 The moribund mall was knocked down between September 2023 and March 2024.